philsdbm/generator-angular-fullstack-crud-local/README.md

 ## Angular Fullstack CRUD - local version

-To install generator-angular-fullstack-crud from npm, go to project directory and run:
+To install generator-angular-fullstack-crud-local from npm, go to project directory and run:

 ```bash
 $ npm link